ms337/blog-lines/content/posts/what-i-have-learnt.md

-Thanks to Arth Gupta and Rahul Garg for being a sounding board to my ideas here and giving their feedback on this post.
+Thanks to Arth Gupta and Rahul Garg for their feedback on this post.